-Interface Command Parameter Description Switch(config-if-PORT-PORT)# poe operation [shutdown injector-30watt auto-af/at] [shutdown injector-30watt auto-af/at] Set up PoE operation mode for the selected PoE port(s).
+Interface Command Parameter Description Switch(config-if-PORT-PORT)# poe Enable the PoE function for the selected PoE port(s).
+Switch(config-if-PORT-PORT)# poe budget [50-154] [50-154] Configure PoE budget in unit of 1/10 watt.
+Note: This configuration only takes effect when PoE budget mode is in the fixed mode.
 Switch(config-if-PORT)# poe pdname [device_name] [device_name] Specify a name to the PD connected with the selected port.
 Up to 32 alphanumeric characters can be accepted.
-Switch(config-if-PORT-PORT)# poe priority [critical high low] [critical high low] Specify the power management priority to the the selected PoE port(s). "low" priority: It indicates the port(s) with this priority will be the first port(s) to get power cut off. "high" priority: It indicates the port(s) with this priority will terminate the power supply after all ports assigned with the "Low" priority get power cut off. "critical" priority: It indicates the port(s) with this priority will be the last port(s) to get power cut off.
+Switch(config-if-PORT-PORT)# poe priority [critical high low] [critical high low] Specify the power management priority to the the selected PoE port(s). "low" priority: It indicates the port(s) with this priority will be the first port(s) to get power cut off. "high" priority: It indicates the port(s) with this priority will terminate the power supply after all ports assigned with the "Low" priority get power cut off.

+"critical" priority: It indicates the port(s) with this priority will be the last port(s) to get power cut off.
 NOTE: Power will be cut off upon the order of port number (Port4→Port3→Port2→Port1) if ports are assigned with the same priority.
 For example, in case Port2 and Port4 are both the low-priority ports, power supplied by Port4 will be cut off earlier than Port2.
 Switch(config-if-PORT-PORT)# poe schedule Enable PoE schedule function on the selected ports.
 It defines which previously-configured time interval the port should follow.
 One set of time interval can be accepted at a time.
-Switch(config-if-PORT-PORT)# [time-range- Specify PoE schedule a time-range for poe schedule [time-range-name] No command name] the selected port(s).
-Switch(config-if-PORT-PORT)# Reset the operation mode back to the no poe operation default. (auto-af/at) Switch(config-if-PORT-PORT)# Remove the powered device name no poe pdname Switch(config-if-PORT-PORT)# from the selected port(s).
-Reset the power management priority no poe priority back to the default.(low)

-Switch(config-if-PORT-PORT)# no poe schedule Disable PoE schedule function on the selected port(s).
+Switch(config-if-PORT-PORT)# [time-range- Specify PoE schedule a time-range for poe schedule [time-range-name] name] the selected port(s).
+No command Switch(config-if-PORT-PORT)# no poe Disable the PoE function for the selected PoE port(s).
+Switch(config-if-PORT-PORT)# no poe budget Reset PoE budget back to the default in unit of 1/10 watt.
+(15.4watts) Note: This configuration only takes effect when PoE budget mode is in the fixed mode.
+Switch(config-if-PORT-PORT)# no poe pdname Remove the powered device name from the selected port(s).
+Switch(config-if-PORT-PORT)# no poe priority Reset the power management priority back to the default.(low) Switch(config-if-PORT-PORT)# no poe schedule Disable PoE schedule function on the selected port(s).
 Switch(config-if-PORT-PORT)# no poe schedule [time-range- name] [time-range- name] Remove PoE schedule setting from the selected port(s).

-2.6.20 QoS Command
+2.6.19 QoS Command